 Preference will be given to applicants who meet the following deadlines:

 - August 15 for Spring semester

 Applicants to the master's degree program should have a bachelor's degree in engineering, mathematics, or science and have minimum experience that includes the equivalent of a computer science and engineering minor.

 Applicants should further meet the following minimum requirements for admission:

 - A minimum TOEFL of 80 or IELTS of 6.5 for international applicants

 - Combined GRE verbal and quantitative score of at least 297.
 Students who score below 155 in the quantitative section will find it difficult to complete our graduate program

 - A one-page personal statement describing research interests and career goals

-- Three letters of recommendation (from either academic or industry advisors)
+- Two letters of recommendation (from either academic or industry advisors)